cambrozak/bpl001/doc/04-lesson-plan.md

 * Zumo bot for each student
 * Micro USB Serial Cable for each Robot
 * Voltaic Pile Kit for each Student -- zinc washers, copper discs, felt discs, petri dish, vinegar, tweezers, battery case, LED
-* Circuit Kit for each Student -- breadboard, LEDs, resistors, use power pin on Zumo (?9V battery safer)
+* Circuit Kit for each Student -- breadboard, LEDs, resistors
 * Multimeter

 <sup><sub>*BPL001 Introduction to Robotics by Carlos Ambrozak* is licensed under a Creative Commons Attribution 4.0 International License.</sub></sup>